Letting Kids Learn Tomorrow

 It is an exciting time when your kids are learning.
 They learn to speak, and then the letters, and then they learn to read words.
 As they continue to grow and start going to school, they will start to quickly gain more knowledge about the world around them and how things work.
 They are usually curious about just about everything, and enjoy learning about how those things work.
 Sometimes, you just need a break.

-You’ll definitely understand this feeling if you have kids who are old enough to ask questions.
-They hear something they don’t know the answer to or don’t understand and they ask you why things work that way.
+You will definitely understand this feeling if you have kids who are old enough to ask questions.
+They hear something they do not know the answer to or do not understand and they ask you why things work that way.
 You give an answer and they ask a follow up question about something you explained.
 Before you know it, you’re into a 30 minute conversation with them all because of something they didn’t know.

 Some kids are more curious than others.
 While it’s definitely exciting when your child is asking questions and trying to figure out how the world works, it can quickly become overwhelming.
 If your child likes to ask a lot of questions, then you’re probably a bit tired with trying to explain everything to them.
 If you’re in a situation where you simply don’t have the energy to answer more questions, put it off to tomorrow.